The Most Common Automation Mistake Companies Make and How to Avoid It

 By following these five steps, you can ensure that your first process automation project is a success far beyond implementation.

 After successful implementation, you may wish to find ways to elevate your automation project and further enhance your business processes.
-Process automation projects are highly predictable and in many cases provide a substantial ROI, and an effective way to get more from your automation project is to elevate it to Intelligent Process Automation.
+Process automation projects are highly predictable and in many cases provide a substantial ROI, and an effective way to get more from your automation project is to elevate it to A.I. enabled process automation.

-Intelligent Process Automation (IPA) allows you to automate manual tasks which would previously require human intervention, like Process Automation does, but with the application of A.I., it can also perform cognitive decision making to the process.
-In many cases, Intelligent Process Automation can remove the need for human involvement entirely.
+A.I. enabled process automation allows you to automate manual tasks which would previously require human intervention, like Process Automation does, but with the application of A.I., it can also perform cognitive decision making to the process.
+In many cases, A.I. enabled process automation can remove the need for human involvement entirely.

-To discover the best processes that can be elevated to Intelligent Process Automation, look for the following criteria:
+To discover the best processes that can be elevated to A.I. enabled process automation, look for the following criteria:

 - Simple and repetitive tasks which require human decision-making, for example, a task where a person must decide if the information they receive is correct or not.